Lines of credit: What they are & how they work

 Lines of credit can be secured or unsecured accounts.

-With a secured line of credit, a borrower provides collateral to back the loan.
-If they don’t repay the funds, the lender can take the assets that were used as collateral.
+With a secured line of credit, you provide collateral to back the loan.
+If you don’t repay the funds, the lender can take the assets that were used as collateral.

 Unsecured lines of credit don’t require collateral.
 For this reason, they may have higher interest rates than secured lines of credit do.